robbiecas9/AlmightyDynamicChurch/NETLIFY-DEPLOYMENT.md

 # Netlify Deployment Guide for Almighty God Fellowship Website

-This guide explains how to deploy the Almighty God Fellowship website to Netlify as a static site.
+This guide explains how to deploy the Almighty God Fellowship website to Netlify as a completely static site, eliminating the need for any backend server or database.

+## What's Changed

+1. All content is now stored directly in the code (`client/src/lib/church-data.ts`)
+2. The contact form has been modified to use Netlify's built-in form handling
+3. No database or API calls are needed - the entire site is static
+4. Added image optimization for better performance

 ## Prerequisites

 1. A Netlify account (sign up at [netlify.com](https://netlify.com))
-2. Git installed on your local machine
+2. Node.js and npm installed on your local machine

 ## Deployment Process